 What does iodine do?

-Iodine helps your thyroid gland, in your neck, make the hormone thyroxine.
+Iodine helps the thyroid gland, in your neck, make the hormone thyroxine.
 Thyroxine controls many of the ways certain cells in your body work.

 How do you get iodine?